 A fall is defined as “inadvertently coming to rest on the ground or other lower level with or without loss of consciousness” (Close, 1999).
 Most falls do not result in serious physical injury, but those who fall become at increased risk for recurrent falls.
 In addition, many who experience an initial fall develop a fear of falling that itself can lead to an increased fall risk.
 Thus, it is particularly important to query about a history of falls when evaluating an older patient so that an appropriate evaluation and recommendations for prevention and treatment can be made before a significant injury occurs.

 Mobility disorders refer to any deviation from normal walking.
 To walk normally, control of balance and posture both at rest and with movement is necessary.
 Thus, normal gait requires a complex integration of adequate strength, sensation, and coordination.
-For a normal healthy adult, walking is almost automatic, but in fact, the control of gait and posture is both complex and multifactorial, and a defect at any ...
+For a normal healthy adult, walking is almost automatic, but in fact, the control of gait and posture is both complex and multifactorial, and a defect ...